-- (Type c1 c2) means that c1 is a subcategory of c2. - (hasName e n) means that n is the proper name of the entity e. - (GroupOf g c) means that g is a group of instances of the class c. - (GroupByRoleOf g r) means that g is a group of entities that fill the role, r. - (MemberOf m g) means that entity m is a member of the group g. - (hasPart w p) means that p is a part of entity w. - (hasLocation x y) means that the location of entity x is location y. - (Before t1 t2) means that time t1 occurs before time t2. - (r x y), where r is a relation (including possess, knows, outside, per-country_of_birth, org-country_of_headquarters, agent, experiencer, topic, theme, source, and recipient), means that the entity or event x has the relation r to the entity or event y. - (a e v), where a is an attribute (including cardinality, color, Date, height, Latitude, Longitude, sex, per-religion, per-date_of_birth, and per-age), means that the value of the attribute a of the entity or event e is v.
+- (Type c1 c2) means that c1 is a subcategory of c2. - (hasName e n) means that n is the proper name of the entity e. - (GroupOf g c) means that g is a group of instances of the class c. - (GroupByRoleOf g r) means that g is a group of entities that fill the role, r. - (MemberOf m g) means that entity m is a member of the group g. - (hasPart w p) means that p is a part of entity w. - (hasLocation x y) means that the location of entity x is location y. - (Before t1 t2) means that time t1 occurs before time t2. - (r x y), where r is a relation (including possess, knows, outside, per-country_of_birth, org-country_of_headquarters, agent, experiencer, topic, theme, source, and recipient), means that the entity or event x has the relation r to the entity or event y. - (a e v), where a is an attribute (including cardinality, color, Date, height, GeoPosition, sex, per-religion, per-date_of_birth, and per-age), means that the value of the attribute a of the entity or event e is v.

-Two relations, although syntactic, are retained in the semantic KB for pedigree purposes: $(token-start-pos\ x\ i)$ means that the token x occurred in the text starting at character position i, and $(token-end-pos\ x\ i)$ means that the token x occurred in the text ending at character position i.
-These are retained in the semantic KBs so that semantic information may be tracked to the section of text which it interprets.
+One relation, although syntactic, is retained in the semantic KB for pedigree purposes: (TokenRange $x \ i \ j$) means that the token x occurred in the text starting at character position i, and ending just before character position j.
+This is retained in the semantic KBs so that semantic information may be tracked to the section of text which it interprets.
 Two other syntactic relations, TextOf and RootOf, are retained in the semantic KB at the request of the data association group to provide term labels that they use for comparison purposes.